 Note that as well as the method of attaching files which continues within these instructions you may also use the icons along the bottom row of the text box.

-5. Click on Browse to locate the file you wish to attach.
+5. Click on Browse My Computer to locate the file you wish to attach.

 6. In the Link Title box the filename will automatically be populated.
 If you wish you can change it to something more meaningful depending on the nature of the original filename.

 7. In most cases you will only be able to select Create a link to this file.
 If the file is a media file that can be embedded you will be able to choose an additional option.
 The two options are described below.

 Selecting this option attaches the file to the item.
 A link will automatically be inserted below the item title to provide access to the file.
 The student will then be able to click on this link to view the file that you uploaded.

 Selecting this option embeds certain kinds of media within the page itself instead of creating a link.
 This is for picture, video and sound files.
 The student will see the media file embedded in the page.
 Adding video files is better done by following this guide.

 8. Set the following options according to your preference.

 Do you want students to be able to access this content?
 Selecting No would prevent your students from viewing it, but you would still be able to view it while Edit Mode is ON.
 The date restrictions option below is a more powerful way of doing a similar action.
 The default for this option is Yes.